Rockfish Fishing in Chesapeake Bay: The Complete Guide for 2025

 A photo of a fly fishing angler from behind while casting his line in a the river near the bridge

 Reserved for the hardcore angler, fly fishing for Rockfish in the Chesapeake Bay is simply magic.
 Hit the rivers, flats, or even cast from shore and get ready for plenty of fun.
-We mentioned that these creatures will take any bait, and that goes for flies too.
-Use fast-sinking lines and heads, and make sure to keep your fly at the fish’s feeding level for the best chance at success.
+We mentioned that these creatures will take just about any bait, and that goes for streamers and other bait fish imitation flies, too.
+Use fast-sinking lines, and make sure to keep your offering at the fish’s feeding level for the best chance at success.

 When you feel the bite, get ready for an immense battle, as these creatures do everything to get off the end of your line.
 Pound for pound, you’re hard-pressed to find a better fighter in the Chesapeake Bay, especially on a fly, so make sure you’re prepared.